The Shimanami Kaido

 We continued our cycle ride onwards towards the first bridge of the day’s ride and spotted a small beach on Kamijima which we went to cool off before heading onto the second bridge connecting to our third island of the day, Ikina-jima.

 Views of Innoshima

 Here we could see the big dockyards on Innoshima that we had cycled past in the morning on our way down to Karoto.
 Completing a pretty cycle route through islands less often frequented by tourists.

 100 Yen Store Spending Spree

-We took the ferry across to Habu port and went for a little shopping spree in the Daiso store.
+We took the ferry across to Habu port on Innoshima and went for a little shopping spree in the Daiso store.
 Daiso stores can be found all over Japan.
 Daiso’s nearest equivalent is an English Pound or German Euro shop almost everything costs only 100Yen.
 Except that the range and quality in Daiso far surpasses any European pound or Euro shops.
 We bought swimming goggles, playing cards, Japanese sweets and much more.
 It’s a great place to pick up some toys for kids.
 When Jerome was younger we bought him a Shinkansen train set which he would play with in our hotel room for hours on end, and every time we came back to japan we used to extend it with more track, trains and coaches.